 St Day and Carharrack School use CPOMS - a Child Protection Online Monitoring and Safeguarding system - recording all concerns online to enable detailed chronologies and close monitoring - with all outcomes recorded.
 All class teachers have been trained to use CPOMS.
-LSAs have now received training to log incidents electronically (to phase out and replace completing a 'yellow safeguarding form').
+LSAs have now received training to log incidents electronically.
 The procedure is still to verbally inform DSL/DDSL with all concerns immediately.
-Governors, supply teachers and other professionals would complete the yellow safeguarding form and hand it to the DSL/DDSL.
+Governors, supply teachers and other professionals would report any concerns directly and verbally to the DSL/DDSL.
 This information will be added to the online profile by a senior leader.